mblstamps/stamps2022/assembly_and_binning/tutorial_assembly_and_binning.md

 **Challenge 3:** explore the other output files in the assembly directory and subfolders.
-Find the file with more assembly stats and view it with `less`.
+Find the file with additional assembly stats and view it with `less`.

 <details>
   <summary>Challenge Answer</summary>